-Methylphenidate is a medication used in the treatment of attention deficit hyperactivity disorder (ADHD).
-It belongs to a class of drugs known as stimulants, and it works by stimulating certain parts of the brain which are underactive.
-This medicine can help improve attention and concentration, reduce impulsive behavior, and manage sleep disorders.
+Methylphenidate is used for the treatment of attention deficit hyperactivity disorder (ADHD).
+It works by stimulating the brain to increase attention, concentration, reduce impulsive and hyperactiv behaviour and manage certain sleep disorders.

 Common side effects include:

 Inform your doctor if the side effects above become severe and bothersome.

 Very rarely, this medication may cause

 The symptoms of a drug allergy include one or more of the following: